Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 53.8% of the games this season when they were favored on the moneyline (14-12).
+- The Mariners have been the moneyline favorite 27 total times this season.
+They've gone 15-12 in those games.

-- Seattle has gone 5-1 (winning 83.3% of its games) when playing as moneyline favorites of -175 or shorter.
+- Seattle has a 5-1 record (winning 83.3% of its games) when it has played as moneyline favorites of -185 or shorter.

-- Based on this game's moneyline, the Mariners' implied win probability is 63.6%.
+- The implied moneyline probablility in this matchup gives the Mariners a 64.9% chance to win.

-- Seattle has played in 38 games with a set over/under, and have combined with its opponents to go over the total 18 times (18-19-1).
+- Seattle has had an over/under set by bookmakers 39 times, and have combined with opponents to go over the total in 18 of those games (18-20-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.